Hack Club

 5

-Record your demo video, submit for Hardware Review, fill out the Rewards Form.
-Claim your grant (both phases combined), badges, and prizes.
+Film a demo video, submit everything, fill out the Rewards Form.
+Receive your grant plus any badges or prizes.

 📝